Updated: April 10, 2026

 Prevent Unwanted Switches

-Windows has a habit of automatically promoting newly connected devices to the default.
-You plug in a monitor, and suddenly audio is going to the TV speakers you forgot were built into that display.
-You connect a USB dongle, and audio stops working on your headphones.
-This behaviour is the number one source of the "why is my audio broken?" support call.
+Windows automatically promotes newly connected devices to the default.
+You plug in a monitor, and audio suddenly goes to the TV speakers you forgot were built in.
+This is the number one source of "why is my audio broken?" questions.

-1. Open the Sound Control Panel (mmsys.cpl) and go to the Playback tab.
+1. Open the Sound Control Panel (mmsys.cpl) → Playback tab.

-2. Right-click in an empty area and check "Show Disabled Devices" and "Show Disconnected Devices" so you can see all devices.
+2. Right-click an empty area and check "Show Disabled Devices" and "Show Disconnected Devices".

-3. Right-click each device you do not want Windows to ever switch to and select Disable.
-This prevents Windows from auto-promoting it when it is connected.
+3. Right-click each device you do not want Windows to auto-switch to and select Disable.

 4. Leave only the devices you actually use in an Enabled state.